Fritz Skullerud

-Fritz Ludvig Fredrik Skullerud (25 February 1885 – 24 May 1969) was a Norwegian long-distance runner and station master.
-During his participation in the 1906 Intercalated Games, he did not finish the 5 miles run and was not present at the start of the marathon.
-He served as the station master of Billingstad station from 1936 to 1945, after serving as station master of Hauketo Station for 11 years.
-He was the station master of Stabekk Station from 1945 until his resignation in 1950.
+Fritz Ludvig Fredrik Skullerud (25 February 1885 – 24 May 1969) was a Norwegian long-distance runner and railway station master.
+Competing as a runner in the 1906 Intercalated Games, he did not finish any event.
+His career in the Norges Statsbaner was spent as station master at Hauketo Station, Billingstad Station and Stabekk Station.

 Biography

-Fritz Ludvig Fredrik Skullerud was born on 25 February 1885, in Oslo.
+Fritz Ludvig Fredrik Skullerud was born on 25 February 1885, in Kristiania (today Oslo).
 His father was Edvard Olsen Skullerud, a supervising officer at Botsfengselet, and his mother was Sophie Bjørklund.
-He was the uncle of Tom Syvertsen, a train station inspector.

 Skullerud was affiliated with IF Ørnulf.
 He set a Norwegian record for a 10,000 metres run on 24 July 1904 in Oslo, with a time of 35:05.4.
 The record was broken by Oscar Elton on 19 June 1910, with a time of 34:26.5.
 Skullerud participated in the 1906 Intercalated Games as a long-distance runner.
 He did not finish the 5 miles run and was not present at the start of the marathon.

-On 9 May 1907, Ørnful chairman Carl Pedersen wrote an open letter on Norsk idrætsblad critiquing Karl Haagensen's book Athenfærden 1906, which criticized Skullerud.
-In response, Haagensen wrote that he was astonished by Pedersen's characterization of Haagensen's claim and that he was disappointed in Skullerud's participation in the 1906 Intercalated Games, claiming that he gave up after the second round.
-Skullerud criticized Haagensen's response, writing that he ran for three and a half rounds, contrary to Haagensen's claim.
-On 20 June 1907, Haagensen responded to Skullerud by calling his participation a fiasco, ending the debate.
+Karl Haagensen's book Athenfærden 1906 was critical towards Skullerud.
+In May 1907, Ørnulf chairman Carl Pedersen wrote an open letter to Norsk idrætsblad critiquing Haagensen.
+In response, Haagensen claiming that Skullerud gave up after the second round during the 1906 Intercalated Games, expressing disappointment in Skullerud's participation and astonishment over Pedersen's characterization of Haagensen's claim.
+In Skullerud's rebuttal, he wrote that he ran for three and a half rounds, contrary to Haagensen's claim.
+On 20 June 1907, Haagensen ended the debate by calling Skullerud's participation a fiasco.

-Skullerud served as the station master of Billingstad station from 1936 to 1945.
-Before this, he served as the station master of Hauketo Station for 11 years.
+Skullerud served as the station master of Hauketo Station for 11 years, followed by the same job at Billingstad station from 1936.
 He served as the station master of Stabekk Station from 1945 until his resignation in 1950.
-He was a board member of the first board of the eight department of Norsk jernbane-avholdsforbund.
+He was an inaugural board member of the eighth department of the Norwegian Railway Temperance Association.
 He died on 24 May 1969, aged 84, in Oslo.